WindowsOnARM32/Surface2Setup/README.md

 The `install.wim` in `.\sources\` is the recovery image.
 If you are using a 4 GiB drive, you can delete this file afer you have unlocked the Secure Boot.

-Now copy `setup.cmd` to the drive as well, and create a new folder called `WOA` to store our own files.
+Now copy `setup.cmd` from this repo to the drive as well, and create a new folder called `WOA` to store our own files.

 From `SecureBotPatch.zip` copy `SecureBootDebug.efi` and `SecureBootDebugPolicy.p7b` to `.\WOA\`.